GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

 Now let the fun begin!
 There are many ways you can contribute to this project:

-- are there [unsolved issues][Project issue page]?
+- are there [Unsolved issues][Project issue page]?
 Look around: there might be some you can solve or help closing;
 - have you thought of a feature which would improve this project but don't know how to code it?
 You can create an issue with a feature request detailing what